-1. Benefits of Tax Incentives
+2.1.1 Benefits of tax incentives

 If properly designed and implemented, tax incentives are a useful tool in attracting investments that would not have been made without the provision of tax benefits.
 Tax incentives are justified if they correct market inefficiencies or generate positive externalities.
-Commentators view economic distortions resulting from tax incentives as desirable, in that without government intervention the level of foreign direct investment will be sub-optimal.14
+Some commentators view such tax incentives as desirable, in that without government intervention the level of foreign direct investment will be sub-optimal.22

-It is not surprising that governments often choose tax incentive over other types of government action.
-It is much easier to provide tax benefits than to correct deficiencies in the legal system or to dramatically improve the communications system in the country.
+It is not surprising that governments often choose tax incentives over other types of government action.
+It is much easier to provide tax benefits than to correct deficiencies in the legal system or to dramatically improve the communications system in a country.
 Also, tax incentives do not require an actual expenditure of funds by the government.
-One alternative to using tax incentives is to provide for grants or cash subsidies to investors.
+Some alternatives do, such as the provision of grants or cash subsidies to investors.
 Although tax incentives and cash grants may be similar economically, for political and other reasons, it is easier to provide tax benefits than to actually provide funds to investors.

 New foreign direct investment may bring substantial benefits, some of which are not easily quantifiable.
-A well-targeted tax incentive program may be successful in attracting specific projects or specific types of investors at reasonable costs as compared to the benefits received.
-The types of benefits from tax incentives for foreign investment follow
+A well-targeted tax incentive programme may be successful in attracting specific projects or specific types of investors at reasonable costs as compared to the benefits received.
+The types of benefits from tax incentives for foreign investment follow the traditional list of benefits resulting from foreign direct investment.
+These include increased capital transfers, transfers of know-how and technology, increased employment and assistance in improving conditions in lessdeveloped areas.